luigifab/human-theme/README.md

 [<img alt="Preview with GTK 4 - RTL - Green variation - Main window with menu" src="images/thumbs/gtk4-rtl-green-menu.png?raw=true" width="200" />](images/gtk4-rtl-green-menu.png?raw=true)

 GTK 5.0 (Pango 1.56)\
-_GtkWindow will be probably deprecated... lol_
+_GtkWindow will likely be deprecated... lol_

 Program used for the screenshots is available [here](https://github.com/luigifab/awf-extended).

 ## Installation

+For MATE, the following packages no longer install the *metacity/marco* theme (ClearlooksRe), because it is provided by *marco* package.

-#### 🆕 Before you begin 🆕
+#### Before you begin

-To meet the truth (this is not required):
+To meet the truth (not required, if you can't/won't, no worries, but the truth will be far):
 - remove [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd)
 - install gtk3-classic & gtk4-classic
 - use Pango 1.42- or 1.51+

-For Debian Testing, I provide a repository for [gtk3-classic](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) **with extra patches** and for [gtk4-classic](https://build.opensuse.org/package/show/home:luigifab/gtk4-classic), it also includes [mate-settings-daemon 1.26](https://build.opensuse.org/package/show/home:luigifab/mate-notification) with a patch to customize notifications from theme.
+For **Debian Testing**, I provide a repository for [gtk3-classic](https://build.opensuse.org/package/show/home:luigifab/gtk3-classic) and for [gtk4-classic](https://build.opensuse.org/package/show/home:luigifab/gtk4-classic), it also includes [mate-settings-daemon 1.26](https://build.opensuse.org/package/show/home:luigifab/mate-notification) with a patch to customize notifications from theme.

-If you can't/won't, no worries, but the truth will be far...

-Note that following packages doesn't install _metacity/marco_ theme anymore, because it is provided by _marco_ package (ClearlooksRe).
+For **Ubuntu**, I also provide a repository for [gtk3-classic & gtk4-classic](https://launchpad.net/~luigifab/+archive/ubuntu/gtk-classic).

 #### Installation for Debian, Devuan, Ubuntu, Trisquel, Linux Mint, MX Linux